HarrisburgUniversityPhd/stormdown-docx/README.md

 Please note that those versions are _legacy_.
 It is unlikely that future updates will be made to them.

+# How do I use the templates?

-# Requirements
+Requirements

-For Users

 * Microsoft Word

-For Developers
+Steps

+1. Select your dissertation format: classic, journal portfolio, patent, patent portfolio.
+   Your advisor will help you select the correct one based on your scope, timeline, and deliverables.
+2. Download the latest version from the "Releases" section found on the right hand side.
+3. Enjoy.

+# How to I update the template?

+Requirements

+* Microsoft Word
 * [VS Code](https://code.visualstudio.com/)
 * [7-Zip](https://www.7-zip.org/)
 * [Computer Modern](https://www.fontsquirrel.com/fonts/computer-modern) font

-# How to update the template
+Steps

 _.dotx_ files are _pkzip_ files with a different extension.
 _pkzip_ files are binary, so they don't work well with Git.